Metaswitch/chef/cookbooks/clearwater/README.md

         "recipe[clearwater::ellis]"
         ]

-Also consider whether the component should have the alarms role, or the etcd role (which installs clearwater management).
+Consider whether the component should raise alarms, or if it uses etcd;
+In these cases add the alarms role and/or the clearwater-etcd role.